thiagodsd/ppgcc-deep-learning-pinn/README.md

 This branch is focused on the development of a Convolutional Neural Network (CNN) architecture to solve a binary classification problem on Remote Sensing (RS).

-The dataset used is the [Trees in Satellite Imagery](https://www.kaggle.com/datasets/mcagriaksoy/trees-in-satellite-imagery) dataset, which contains 10,000 images of 64x64 pixels, divided into two classes: trees and non-trees.
-The dataset is divided into 8,000 images for training and 2,000 images for testing.
-The images are RGB, with 3 channels, and the labels are binary, with 0 for non-trees and 1 for trees.
+The dataset used is the [Volume de Represas de São Paulo](https://www.kaggle.com/cerranet/volume-de-represas-de-so-paulo) from Kaggle.
+The dataset contains 2,000 images of 256x256 pixels, divided into two classes: 1) reservoirs with low water volume and 2) reservoirs with high water volume.

 This model is part of a couple of conclusion projects for the Deep Learning course from Master's degree in Computer Science at Universidade Estadual Paulista (UNESP).